teknowafel/statyc-py/roadmap.md

 7. "Read More" / "Read Less" button to make scrolling through articles easier with fluid animations
 8. Improved site aesthetics

-## In-Progress (7/25/20)
+## In-Progress (7/26/20)
+1. Making post dates based upon the filename in yyyy-mm-dd format so that articles are automatically sorted by date
-1. Adding a page menu and an "About Me" section
+2. Adding a page menu and an "About Me" section

 ## Future (> 7/30/20)
 1. This could be your suggestion!
 Send your ideas in #suggestions to be voted on.
 Suggestions with a substantial amount of upvotes will be taken into consideration.